Anarion-zuo/Gitbook_Math/convex-optimization.md

 \infty&x\not\in\bold{dom}f
 \end{cases}
 $$
 The concave functions are quite the opposite.
 We assign negative infinity to concave functions.
+For a convex function with domain undefined, we implicitly refer to its extended version, with positive infinity in undefined places.
+In this case, some functions seemingly increasing or decreasing would not be so and many other original properties may change.

 ### First-order Condition